 Changes introduced with school year 2017-18 reduced the average time to about 5.5 hours for both assessments.
 They are not timed; students will be given appropriate time to answer all questions.
 SBA can also be administered over several days.
 Assessment changes:

 - The test has been streamlined to include only the Computer Adaptive Test and the Writing Performance Task, and

 - Test questions that took a long average time to complete were eliminated.

 ONLINE PRACTICE TESTS: Students, teachers and parents nationwide have access to sets of assessment questions aligned to the Common Core that can be used for professional development and discussions with policymakers and other interested stakeholders.
 The practice tests are available at our

 AlohaHSAP portal.
 These are only a preview, and do not encompass the full range of content that students may encounter.
 Also, they are presented in a “fixed form” (i.e., not computer adaptive) and users will not receive reports or scores.

-The HSAs in Reading and Mathematics were administered to students in grades 3-8 and 10 up to 2013.
-A "bridge" assessment (part-HSA, part-Smarter Balanced) was administered in 2014.
+Before the introduction of the SBA in 2015, Hawai‘i administered the Hawaii State Assessment in Reading and Mathematics to students in grades 3-8 and 10.
+A "bridge" assessment (part-HSA, part-SBA) was administered in 2014.

-Hawaii Content and Performance Standards III based on learning in the classroom.
-Scores, reported at the end of each school year, are released to the public to track the achievement of students, schools, complex areas and the state, and to support instructional program improvement efforts.
+State, school and grade-level results are released to the public to track the progress of the public school system and to support instructional program improvement efforts.
 Individual student data is not released.

 TEST RESULTS: Click for a spreadsheet of statewide and school-level results for the following school years: